PeanutButterRat/cryptoserve/docs/source/contributing/custom_exercises.rst

    def your_custom_exercise(client: Client) -> None:
       pass

-This function should recieve one argument: an instance of the |Client| class, which is used to send messages back and forth from the user.
+This function should receive one argument: an instance of the |Client| class, which is used to send messages back and forth from the user.
 To be recognized by Cryptoserve as a valid exercise, the function header **must use type hints**, return **None**, and the function name **must not be prefixed with an underscore** (i.e. it must be public).

 .. note:: The name of your function will be converted from snakecase and used as the exercise name.

-Recieving Data and Checking for Errors
+Receiving Data and Checking for Errors
 --------------------------------------

 The two methods you are probably most interested in are:

-1. |expect| for recieving data.
+1. |expect| for receiving data.
 2. |send| for sending data.

 |expect| is used to read from the socket.
-It takes optional arguments for verifying the length of the data recieved
+It takes optional arguments for verifying the length of the data received
-as well as an function that is used to verify or transform the recieved data in some way.
-For instance, let's say you expected to recieve a pair of bytes that are coprime for some purpose.
+as well as an function that is used to verify or transform the received data in some way.
+For instance, let's say you expected to receive a pair of bytes that are coprime for some purpose.
 You could accomplish that like so:

 .. code-block:: python